Jocke44/the-record-vault/README.md

 - **Format filter buttons**
   On the home screen, filter by **All**, **Vinyl**, **CD**, or **EP** to show only bands that own at least one release in that format.
 Format filters combine with search (e.g. `gr` + **Vinyl** shows matching bands that also have Vinyl in the collection).

+- **Catalog number search**
+  When searching Discogs in the Add New dialog, switch to Cat.
+No. mode to search by catalog number directly.
+A toggle above the search bar lets you switch between Title / Artist and Cat.
+No. search types.

 - **Supabase-backed persistence**
   All bands, albums, and tracks are stored in a PostgreSQL database on Supabase.
 Data is fetched live on page load — no static mock data in production.